 What Will Your Package Face In Transit?

-In order to pack and protect a shipment well, you need to know what your package may have to endure on its journey to the customer.
-Some boxes may be sorted and thrown into large bins, others may be put through a chute or conveyor belt.
-They may have to face some wind, rain, and snow or slide around on the wet/dirty floor of a van or truck.
-Pack your items in boxes that can withstand a three-foot drop at minimum.
+To pack and protect a shipment well, you must know what your package will endure on its journey to the customer.
+Some boxes may be sorted and thrown into large bins, and others may be put through a chute or conveyor belt.
+They may have to face some wind, rain, and snow or slide around on a van or truck’s wet/dirty floor.
+Pack your items in boxes that can withstand a three-foot drop at a minimum.
 Plastic wrap can keep the surface of a box safe from rain and dampness, so consider that too!